-The oral examination is a three-hour meeting in which the student presents and defends their work to the Committee.
-Although the Committee will decide on the form of the oral exam, it typically begins with a presentation by the student outlining the proposed research and elaborating on critical theoretical and empirical aspects of the project.
+The oral examination is a three-hour meeting in which the student presents and defends his/her work to the Committee.
+Although the Committee will decide on the form of the oral exam, it typically begins with a presentation or defense by the student outlining the proposed research and elaborating on critical theoretical and ethnographic aspects of the project.
 The meeting will then normally move to a detailed discussion of the student's file.